About

 Spinoff Ventures

-Bakar Labs
+Bakar Bio Labs

-Bakar Labs, UC Berkeley’s flagship incubator for biotech startups, was founded in partnership with QB3.
+Bakar Bio Labs, UC Berkeley’s flagship incubator for biotech startups, was founded in partnership with QB3.
 It opened its doors to tenants in November 2021.

 MBC Biolabs